Distance sensing emerging from second-order interference of thermal light

-In this letter, we shed new light on the physics of second order interference with thermal light and show its sensitivity to distances in different experimental scenarios where spatial coherence is absent at either one or both the detectors and turbulence may occur.
-Remarkably, we demonstrate the emergence of \textit{second order coherence} from two new critical physical parameters.
-In particular, we show how a newly defined \textit{thermal light second-order correlation length} determines the degree of second order correlations depending on the interplay between transverse first-order coherence lengths at two locations arbitrarily distant from each other.
-This not only provides a deep understanding of second order correlation of thermal light beyond (first-order) spatial coherence, but also enables us to be sensitive to arbitrary distances between an incoherent source and an object and between an object and a detector.
+In this manuscript, we shed new light on the physics of second order interference with thermal light and show its sensitivity to distances in different experimental scenarios where spatial coherence is absent at either one or both the detectors and turbulence may occur.
+Compared with previous works, in which second-order correlations were exploited only for transverse distance measurements, this work is focused on the interplay between transverse coherence on the object planes and longitudinal distances, arbitrarily different from each other, of the detected objects.
+We will demonstrate that second-order coherence (hence, the possibility to observe nontrivial second-order interference) is crucially related to physical parameters, including a newly-defined \textit{thermal light second-order correlation length}, that involve specific combinations of distances and transverse coherence lengths.
+These results not only provide a deeper understanding of second order correlation of thermal light beyond (first-order) spatial coherence, but also enable us to be sensitive to arbitrary distances between an incoherent source and an object and between an object and a detector.
 This is the case even when first-order interference cannot provide information on such parameters.